- Print

 Click OK.
 The group is added to the member list.

-Remove a user from the group: Click the group on the Members tab and then click Remove.
+Remove a group from the role: Click the group on the Members tab and then click Remove.

 Click OK.